IABTechLab/uid2docs/docs/guides/custom-publisher-integration.md

 import Link from '@docusaurus/Link';

-# Publisher Integration Guide, Server-Only
+# Publisher Integration Guide, Server-Side

-This guide is for publishers who want to generate UID2 tokens (advertising tokens) for the RTB bidstream, while integrating directly with UID2 rather than UID2-enabled single-sign-on or identity providers.
+This guide is for publishers who want to generate <Link href="../ref-info/glossary-uid#gl-uid2-token">UID2 tokens</Link> (advertising tokens) for the RTB bidstream, while integrating directly with UID2 rather than UID2-enabled single-sign-on or identity providers, with all integration activity on the server side.

 ## Introduction